JLospinoso/jlospinoso.github.io/_posts/2017-02-20-snuckme-cert-query.md

 # Feedback

-Please email me (sneakme at lospi dot net) with any bugs!
+Please email me (snuckme at lospi dot net) with any bugs!